lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 ## Strict Transport Security

 Strict Transport Security, also known as HSTS, is a protocol standard to enforce secure connections to the server via HTTP over SSL/TLS.
-HSTS is configured and transmitted from the server to any HTTP web client using the HTTP header _Strict-Transport-Security_ which specifies a time interval during which the web client should only communicate over an HTTP secured connection (HTTPS).
+HSTS is configured and transmitted from the server to any HTTP web client using the HTTP header _Strict-Transport-Security_ which specifies a time interval during which the browser should only communicate over an HTTP secured connection (HTTPS).

 T> ## Tip
 T>
-T> When a _Strict-Transport-Security_ header is sent over HTTP the web client ignores it because the connection is insecure to begin with.
+T> When a _Strict-Transport-Security_ header is sent over an insecure HTTP connection the web browser ignores it because the connection is insecure to begin with.

 ### The Risk